Abdullah al-Baradouni

-Abdullah al-Baradouni (عبدالله البردوني; 1929-1999) was a Yemeni writer, poet and critic.
+Abdullah al-Baradouni (عبدالله البردوني; 1929 - 30 August 1999) was a Yemeni writer, poet and critic.
 He published 12 poetry books as well as six other books on topics such as politics, folklore, and literature.
 He is considered Yemen's most famous poet.

 Early life

-Al-Baradouni was born on 1929 in Zaraja, and grew up in Dhamar Governorate, Yemen.
+Al-Baradouni was born on 1929 in Zaraja in Al Hada district, and grew up in Dhamar Governorate, Yemen.
 He contracted smallpox at the age of five, leading him to completely lose his eyesight by the age of six.
 He began school in his village at the age of seven, and two years later moved to Dhamar city where he enrolled at the Shamsia School.
 When he was 13 years old, he simultaneously started reading old poetry and writing his own.
 As an adolescent, he satirized the Imamate in some of his poems which he circulated in secret, and in 1948 was arrested and thrown into prison for nine months.
-He moved to Sana'a before he was 20, after his release.
+He moved to Sanaa before he was 20, after his release.
 He studied in its Grand Mosque, then moved to Dar Al-Ulum at the beginning of 1940 to study poetry and language.
 He graduated from Dar al-Ulum with distinction and a certificate in Islamic law and Arabic language sciences.
 After graduation, he became a teacher at Dar Al-Ulum.
 From 1954 to 1956, he practiced law, especially arguing the cases of divorced women, earning himself the name "the divorcees' lawyer."

 Literary career

-After the 1962 revolution, he started working for Sana'a Radio, where he became a manager in 1969 and, later, head of the programs until 1980.
+After the 1962 revolution, he started working for Sanaa Radio, where he became a manager in 1969 and, later, head of the programs until 1980.
 He continued preparing a rich literature program called "Magazine of Thought and Literature" each week until his death in 1999.
 He worked as a supervisor for the army magazine from 1969 until 1975 and had a weekly article each week entitled "Thought and Literature Issues" and a weekly article in Al-Thawra newspaper entitled "Cultural Issues."
 He was one of the first people to call for the creation of the Union for Yemeni Authors and Men of Letters and was voted in as its first chairman.

 Al-Baradoni, as described by most critics, contributed to the rising of the Arabic poem along with a few great poets.
 However, most of his works were not published during his life.